 Filing an ERISA appeal is notoriously complex.
 While you will have the option to file a lawsuit at the end of the administrative appeals process, it is ideal to never reach this point.
 Filing a lawsuit takes both time and money and like most people, you will want to get your much needed retirement benefits as soon as possible.
 An attorney can help you ensure that your initial appeal is filed properly.
 Just as important, your attorney will make sure that you include all necessary evidence along with your appeal.
 When your claim is initially denied, you will get a letter from your employer or insurer telling you the reason why an adverse decision was made.
 However, there is something vitally important that the insurance company will not tell you: In any future lawsuit, the court will only consider evidence that is included within your case file.
 If you fail to provide all relevant evidence along with your appeal, that missing evidence will likely not be allowed into the record in the future.
 This mistake leads to many otherwise valid retirement plan claims being denied.
 Please do not let this happen to you.
 Seek professional legal help early in the appeals process.

-At Roberts Disability Law, our team has helped many people recover their full and fair retirement benefits.
+At Roberts Disability Law, P.C., our team has helped many people recover their full and fair retirement benefits.
 If you are having difficulty recovering your retirement benefits in Mountain View, please contact our office today to set up a free review of your case.

 LEAVE YOUR MESSAGE

 We know how to get your insurance claim paid.
 Call today at: